darellanodev/gif-tower-defense/README.md

 - [ ] Draw a circle representing the influence area when the player moves the mouse over a tower
 - [ ] Put the enter and the exit of the laberinth
 - [ ] The enemy follows the path
+- [ ] Refactor with some functional programming
+- [ ] Use prettier or other formatter
 - [x] Create an array of towers
 - [x] Place the player HUD
 - [x] Center the canvas on the screen